leeian1011/DSA/rust/README.md

 - The following `j`-based for loop is to iterate the remaining ***unsorted*** array, we know that at the end of the `j` loop we would have found the smallest member that is not placed into their correct position.
 We iterate from `i` up, because we know that `i - 1` has been sorted in the previous iteration.

+# Recursion

+Honestly, it is pretty hard to grasp even for the simple ones like recursive_max and recursive_count, my logic very bad